6.4. Levels of Policing and Role of Police

 ODOT partnered with the Ashland Police Department to raise awareness about unlicensed movers.

-Federal Level: The federal arena of law enforcement careers is broad and vast.
+Federal Level: The federal arena of law enforcement careers is broad.
 The options are almost endless, and the rewards outweigh most of the other local agencies.
 However, there is a catch, which centers on education and experience.
 Most law enforcement-related careers in the federal arena require a bachelor’s degree, at a minimum plus three years of related full-time work experience before applying.

 Candidates interested in the Federal Bureau of Investigation (FBI) as a special agent, for example, are looking at the following educational requirements: